Max Whitlock admits pommel qualification in Paris is a ‘huge relief’

 “Of course there’s some increases I can make, some bits that I can clean up a little bit, difficulty I can increase on.
 But it’s a huge relief to come out and do it successfully.”

-The results should be good enough to ensure at least one individual final for all five of the men’s team, and leave them in with a shout of landing their first team medal since their bronze at London 2012.

-Joe Fraser, the former world parallel bars final whose all-around score of 84.666 was only eclipsed by team-mate Jake Jarman in the first rotation, paid tribute to his team’s ability to deliver under pressure.
+Fraser, the former world parallel bars final whose all-around score of 84.666 was only eclipsed by team-mate Jarman in the first rotation, paid tribute to his team’s ability to deliver under pressure.

 “Me and the team really just gave it our all out there,” said Fraser.
 “We really put our necks on the line and just gave it our all.